admaloch/personal-portfolio/README.md

 # Personal portfolio page

 <b>About this project:</b><br/>
 This is an early portfolio project built with HTML, CSS and JavaScript.
-The intent of this project was to experiment, try different things out and get more comfortable with the raw JavaScript fundamentals like DOM manipulation and events.
+The intent of this project was to experiment, try different things out and get more comfortable with the raw JavaScript fundamentals like DOM manipulation and working with events.

 <b>Technologies used:</b><br/>
 --HTML<br/>